rpalstra/palstra.com/content/bio.md

 Currently, I work as a Senior OpenShift Architect for HCS company, an Amsterdam based IT consultancy and services provider focusing on Open Source Solutions including those created by Red Hat.
-I help or customers install, configure, implement, automate and integrate all aspects of the OpenShift Container Platform.
+I help our customers install, configure, implement, automate and integrate all aspects of the OpenShift Container Platform.